coshinen/blog/pages/about.md

 permalink: /about.html
 ---

-The parallel universe based on Jekyll base theme.
+The parallel universe is based on the base Jekyll theme.
 I'm mistydew, a coder.

 > Contact me: